If you’re considering a career as a dental nurse and you don’t have the qualifications, then you’ll need to embark on a programme of study.

 To register as a dental nurse, The General Dental Council requires all dental nurses to have gained a recognised qualification.
 This can be something like an Access to Higher Education Diploma or a NEBDN National Diploma in Dental Nursing.

-Providing it meets the GDC’s standards then it’s really a case of taking the course that is the best fit.
+Providing it meets the GDC’s standards then it’s really a case of taking the dental nursing course that is the best fit.
 You need to make sure you can balance your existing commitments with your studies.

 How long will it take to Qualify?

-This, of course, depends on the route you take and what your existing commitments are.
+How long it takes you to qualify as a dental nurse, of course, depends on the route you take and what your existing commitments are.

 Working part time as a trainee dental nurse will take you longer to qualify than if you worked full time.
-If you are full time it can take between 18 and 24 months to complete the course.
+If you are full time it can take between 18 and 24 months to complete the dental nursing course.

 A word of warning – whichever route you take, GDC registration requires passing an exam and completing two years of surgery experience.